Aarneus/grotesque/docs/model.md

 There is however nothing to stop you from using non-functional validators, if you so choose.
 This is useful in testing, when you might like to e.g. log a validator’s results.

+The tags are validated in the same order as they are in the rule declaration.
+This means that you should place the most restrictive condition first for optimization reasons.

 The parameters of a validator are the grammar, the rule id and the condition tag being validated.
 It should always return a truthy value when the condition is valid and falsy (false or nil) when not.